 - Keep track of all notes and next steps in one location (CRM, Excel spreadsheet, piece of paper, etc.) and review prior to any meeting, call or email.

-- Prepare for each communication by identifying your objective, your prospect’s objective, questions as well as answers for prospect objections.
+- Prepare for each communication by identifying your objective, your prospect’s objective, high-gain questions as well as answers for prospect objections.
 It was no accident that I knew what to say in response to Andrea’s objection.
-That was one of the objections I identified before our call and had prepared an effective response.
+That was one of the objections I identified before our call and for which I had prepared an effective response.

 - Remember, the prospect is the most important factor in the sales equation.